kunhwiko/Keep/README.md

 ### Description
 Welcome to Definitely Not Keep, a clone of Google Keep Notes using React.js

-Some modifications are being made, but the changes will become public again soon!

-Come back on Sep 6, 2020!
+Additional features being added!
+Come back on September 10, 2020!